augustkx/VAE_learning-a-representation-for-navigation/README.md

 After the VAE model is learned, it can be used as a representation map for navigation.
 Run the navigation_main.py file.
 In line 30 and 31, you can change the starting image and ending image.
-At the bottomo of the file, there are some functions, whose effects can be in four categories:
+At the bottom of the file, there are some functions about path planning method, whose effects can be in four categories:

 1.Initail path in Euclidean space, visualise path with generated images